 David and Louise Turpin abused their 13 children for years until one daughter managed to escape and alert police in January 2018.

-David and Louise Turpin‘s 13 children grew up in an environment so controlled and abusive that when the media discovered what these kids had to endure to survive, they dubbed the Perris, California home a “house of horrors.”
+David and Louise Turpin‘s 13 children grew up in an environment so tightly controlled and abusive that when the media discovered what these kids had to endure to survive, they dubbed the Perris, California home a “house of horrors.”

 The seemingly hyperbolic moniker was unfortunately rather fitting, as the Turpin children were so confined that neighbors rarely saw them outside and noted how pale they were on the rare occasion that they did.

 For a few of the 13 Turpin children, this lasted decades.
 Some of the children were so removed from the world that they didn’t know what medicine or police were when they were finally released from their confinement.